survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 If you build the project again (`npm run build`) and examine the build result (*build/app.js*), it should contain `console.log('bake')`, but miss `console.log('shake')`.
 That's tree shaking in action.

-To get a better idea of what webpack is using for tree shaking, run it like this: `npm run build -- --display-used-exports`.
+To get a better idea of what webpack is using for tree shaking, run it through `npm run build -- --display-used-exports`.
 You should see additional output like `[no exports used]` or `[only some exports used: bake]` in the terminal.

 T> If you are using `UglifyJsPlugin`, enable warnings for a similar effect.
 In addition to other messages, you should see lines like `Dropping unused variable treeShakingDemo [./app/component.js:17,6]`.